apache/cassandra/doc/source/cql/ddl.rst

 Compression options
 ###################

 The ``compression`` options define if and how the sstables of the table are compressed.
+Compression is configured on a per-table basis as an optional argument to ``CREATE TABLE`` or ``ALTER TABLE``.
 The following sub-options are
 available:

 ========================= =============== =============================================================================
  Option                    Default         Description
 ========================= =============== =============================================================================
  ``class``                 LZ4Compressor   The compression algorithm to use.
 Default compressor are: LZ4Compressor,
-                                           SnappyCompressor and DeflateCompressor.
+                                           SnappyCompressor, DeflateCompressor and ZstdCompressor.
 Use ``'enabled' : false`` to disable compression.
 Custom compressor can be provided by specifying the full class name as a “string constant”:#constants.

  ``enabled``               true            Enable/disable sstable compression.
+If the ``enabled`` option is set to ``false`` no other
+                                           options must be specified.

  ``chunk_length_in_kb``    64              On disk SSTables are compressed by block (to allow random reads).
 This
                                            defines the size (in KB) of said block.
-Bigger values may improve the compression rate, but increases the minimum size of data to be read from disk for a read ``crc_check_chance``      1.0             When compression is enabled, each compressed block includes a checksum of that block for the purpose of detecting disk bitrot and avoiding the propagation of corruption to other replica.
-This option defines the probability with which those checksums are checked during read.
-By default they are always checked.
-Set to 0 to disable checksum checking and to 0.5 for instance to check them every other read   |
+Bigger values may improve the compression rate, but increases the minimum size of data to be read from disk for a read.
+The default value is an optimal value for compressing tables.
+Chunk length must be a power of 2 because so is assumed so when computing the chunk number from an uncompressed file offset.
+Block size may be adjusted based on read/write access patterns such as:

+                                             - How much data is typically requested at once
+                                             - Average size of rows in the table

+ ``crc_check_chance``      1.0             Determines how likely Cassandra is to verify the checksum on each compression chunk during
+                                           reads.

+  ``compression_level``    3               Compression level.
+It is only applicable for ``ZstdCompressor`` and accepts values between
+                                           ``-131072`` and ``22``.
 ========================= =============== =============================================================================